rebeccaliujiayu/dsi-capstone/README.md

 I subsequently ran a series of neural networks trained on word embeddings.
 I used 100-dimensional and 300-dimensional GloVE embeddings for this purpose.
 The first set of models were three LSTM models.
 Model 1A was a unidirectional LSTM model trained on 100-dimensional GloVE embeddings.
 In the hopes of boosting model performance, a second model, Model 1B was trained on 300-dimensional GloVE embeddings using a unidirectional LSTM layer, but the plotted learning curves showed signs of overfitting.
 Model 1C reverted to 100-dimensional GloVE embeddings, but utilized a bidirectional LSTM layer to boost model performance, and an L2 penalty to curb overfitting.
 The second set of models were two 1D CNN models.
 Model 2A was a 1D CNN trained on 100-dimensional GloVE embeddings, and Model 2B was a 1D CNN trained on 300-dimensional GloVE embeddings.
 Both models underperformed the baseline bag of words SVM model.
 Finally, the third and final model was a BERT model trained on 100-dimensional GloVE embeddings.

-The BERT model (Model 3) outperformed all other models on the Wikipedia comments, achieving a % accuracy with a precision of % and a recall of %.
-However, Model 1A performed the best on the Ao3 comments, achieving a  % accuracy with a precision of % and a recall of %.
+The BERT model (Model 3) outperformed all other models on the Wikipedia comments, achieving a 98.7% train accuracy and a 87.4% test accuracy.
+However, Model 1A performed the best on the Ao3 comments, achieving a 65.1% accuracy with a precision of 64.1% and a recall of 60.6%.

 ||1A|1B|1C|2A|2B|3|
 |-|-|-|-|-|-|-|